Macro Photography Tutorial

 1.2) Working Distance

-Working distance is easy: it’s the distance between your sensor and your subject at the closest possible focus distance of your lens.
+Working distance is easy: it’s the distance between the front of your lens and your nearest subject.
 The longer the working distance, the easier it is to stay away from your subject (and if that subject is skittish or dangerous, a large working distance is fairly useful).

-A working distance of ten inches means that, with a camera/lens combo of eight inches long, the front of your lens will be two inches from the subject at its closest focusing distance.

 The best macro lenses, as you might expect, have large working distances — a foot or more.
 The working distance increases as the focal length of the lens increases.
 The Nikon 200mm f/4 and the Canon 180mm f/3.5 are two examples of macro lenses with large working distances.

-Also, of course, your working distance increases as your magnification decreases.
+Also, your working distance increases as your magnification decreases.
 At 1:4 magnification, for example, you don’t need to be nearly as close to your subject as you would if you want to photograph it at 1:1 magnification.

+Working distance is related to something called “minimum focusing distance,” which is the distance between your camera sensor and your subject.
+So, if your setup has a minimum focusing distance of ten inches, and your camera/lens combo is eight inches long, then your working distance is two inches.
+It’s always best to look for a lens with the largest possible working distance, so that you aren’t too close to your subject (which might scare them away or block some natural light).

 1.3) DSLRs vs Mirrorless